gimlet-io/gimlet-website/src/docs/reconfiguring-upgrading-and-making-custom-changes-to-stacks.md

 ## Reconfiguring a stack

-When you run `stack configure` and configure components on the UI, the configuration options are stored in a file called `stack.yaml`.
+When you run `gimlet stack configure` and configure components on the UI, the configuration options are stored in a file called `stack.yaml`.

-When next time you run `stack configure` the configuration options are read from `stack.yaml` and you can reconfigure your settings.
+When next time you run `gimlet stack configure` the configuration options are read from `stack.yaml` and you can reconfigure your settings.
 As you can see, the `stack.yaml` file contains the full configuration of your stack, and you should version it in your stack repository.

 ## Always re-generate after you reconfigured

-`stack.yaml` is Gimlet Stack's own format, therefore for your configuration changes to be effective on the cluster, make sure to run `stack generate` every time you make changes to the `stack.yaml` file.
+`stack.yaml` is Gimlet Stack's own format, therefore for your configuration changes to be effective on the cluster, make sure to run `gimlet stack generate` every time you make changes to the `stack.yaml` file.
 Be that changes through the UI or manually.

-Once you ran `stack generate` and made a git commit and pushed, you should see the changes on your cluster.
+Once you ran `gimlet stack generate` and made a git commit and pushed, you should see the changes on your cluster.

 ## Stack version is locked